All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Examples of Ramsey classes

-The following corollary summarise the results of~\cite{Sauer2013} and~\cite{Sauer2013b} which are important for our construction.
-For the completeness we include a proof. \begin{corollary} Let $S\subseteq \mathbb R_{>0}$ be a subset of positive reals that satisfies the 4-values condition. \begin{enumerate} \item Let $\str{G}$ be a finite $S$-metric graph.
-Denote by $d'(u,v)$ the minimal $S$-length of a walk from $u$ to $v$ and by $\overrightarrow{W}(u,v)$ the corresponding walk.
-Then $\str{G}$ can be completed to an $S$-metric space $\str{A}$ by putting for every pair $u\neq v\in G$, $d_\str{A}(u,v)=d'(u,v)$.

-\item An $S$-graph $\str{G}$ is a $S$-metric graph if and only if all of its cycles are $S$-metric. \end{enumerate} \end{corollary} \begin{proof} Both statements can be seen as an easy consequences of the associativity of $\oplus_S$:
+The following corollary is a small strengthening some results of~\cite{Sauer2013} and~\cite{Sauer2013b} (considering not only closed sets) which are important for our construction. \begin{prop} Assume that $S\subseteq \mathbb R_{>0}$ is a subset of positive reals on which the $\oplus_S$ operation is defined and associative.
+Then the following holds. \begin{enumerate} \item Let $\str{G}$ be a finite $S$-metric graph.
+Denote by $d'(u,v)$ the minimal $S$-length of a walk from $u$ to $v$ and by $\vv{W}(u,v)$ the corresponding walk.
+Then $\str{G}$ can be completed to an $S$-metric space $\str{A}$ by putting $d_\str{A}(u,v)=d'(u,v)$ for every pair $u\neq v\in G$. \item A finite $S$-graph $\str{G}$ is an $S$-metric graph if and only if all of its cycles are $S$-metric. \end{enumerate} \end{prop} In this setting we will call the metric graph corresponding to $(G,d')$ the \emph{shortest path completion} of $\str{G}$. \begin{proof} Both statements can be seen as easy consequences of the associativity of $\oplus_S$: